synle/restapi-typescript-decorators/README.md

 const myTransformationApiDataStoreInstance = new TransformationApiDataStore();
 const apiResponse = myTransformationApiDataStoreInstance.doPostWithRequestTransformation({ a: 1, b: 2 })

-if(apiResponse){
-  //... follow the above example to get the data from result promise }
+//... follow the above example to get the data from result promise
 ```

 #### Simple response transform